paulbutuc/4-bit-adc-simulation/README.md

 - clone the project;
 - `cd` into the root folder of the project;
 - run `ant compile` and `ant run` for building and running the project.

+## Goals
+This project can be useful in multiple ways:
+- use it to have an interactive view of how a specific 4-bit adc functions.
+It can be a very useful companion for [this](https://github.com/paulbutuc/4-bit-adc) project where I actually build a 4-bit adc circuit;
+- explore how programming can be used within the filed of scientific simulation;
+- learn how to manage and develop a simple java project.

 ## Acknowledgements
 The emulator is licensed and owned by Paul Falstad.
 Please see this [link](https://www.falstad.com/licensing.html).
 The license displayed in this repository applies only to the code that has been developed by the author.